 Currently, in the UK there are two routes to become a qualified swimming instructor.
 Both Swim England and the Swimming Teachers Association (STA) offer courses that allow you to teach swimming.
 There are various levels of qualification and things like cost and duration can vary both within each organisation and also between the two bodies.
 So, let’s try to lay the information out as clearly as possible so you can decide which is the best route for you.

 Swim England is the national governing body of the sport of swimming in the UK.
 They’re the largest trainer of swimming teachers in the UK and their courses are generally pretty comprehensive and well received by those who take them.
 They place a strong emphasis on practical training with over half of their courses are dedicated to hands-on poolside teaching.

-They offer two swimming instructor courses: The Level 1 Swimming Teachers Assistant qualification and The Level 2 Teaching Swimming Qualification which can only be undertaken after you’ve completed the first course.
+They offer two swimming instructor courses: The Level 1 Swimming Assistant (Teaching) and The Level 2 Teaching Swimming Qualification which can only be undertaken after you’ve completed the first course.

 Here’s a quick overview of each course:

 This course builds your skills, knowledge, and abilities as an assistant swimming teacher.
 This means you can teach with the supervision of a qualified swimming teacher (i.e. someone who’s done the level 2 course).

 Think of it as a provisional driving license for swimming teaching.
 To enroll, you need to be 16 years of age at the start of the course.
 The fees can vary according to location but you should expect to pay about £380 for the tuition.